There aren't any images for this school. Be the first to show your picture to thousands of people!

 Introduction

-Founded in 1988 by local educator and practicing chiropractor Dr. Paul Schwinghamer, the California Healing Arts College offers a handful of specialized programs focusing mainly on the area of massage therapy.
+Founded in 1988 by local educator and practicing chiropractor Dr. Paul Schwinghamer, the California Healing Arts College offers a handful of specialized programs focusing mainly on massage therapy and personal fitness training.
 The school is located in the western portion of the city of Los Angeles, California, situated close to a variety of freeways and in the middle of a pleasant neighborhood with Santa Monica beach only a few minutes away by car.

 Academics